 Learn everything about Chateau Canon St. Emilion, Premier Grand Cru Classe B with wine tasting notes and wine with food pairing tips.
-Learn all the best vintages, a history of the property, and information on their vineyards and winemaking.
+Learn all the best vintages, the history of the property, and information on their vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Canon History, Overview